 MMS also enables smooth, and secure, communications between your mobile fleet and on-premises resources.
 Previously, company content including business email and databases was only accessible on a PC, but with MMS, it’s delivered via specialised mobile apps direct to your mobile device where ever you, or your fieldforce, need it.

-- Carrier provisioning – This includes SIM allocation and registration, provisioning of services, new connections, recontracts, upgrades and transfer of ownership, managing and administrating the changing needs of your fleet.
+- Network Connectivity – This includes SIM allocation and registration, provisioning of services, new connections, re-contracts, upgrades and transfer of ownership, managing and administrating the changing needs of your fleet.

-- Staging – Handling device configuration and enrolment, application and content deployment, so your team have access to all the content and software they need.
+- Staging – Handling device configuration and enrollment, application and content deployment, so your team have access to all the content and software they need.

-- End user service – Individual device configuration and support, plus training and onsite services so every member of your fleet is getting the most from their device.
+- End-user Services – Individual device configuration and support, plus training and onsite services so every member of your fleet is getting the most from their device.

 - Repairs – Troubleshooting, repairs and loan device services, to minimise disruption and downtime.

-- Secure wipe and redeployment – When your user needs change, you can be confident that your sensitive corporate data will be securely wiped, service level contracts finalised and redeployment of the device will be managed appropriately.
+- Security and Compliance – When your user needs change, you can be confident that your sensitive corporate data will be securely wiped, service level contracts finalised and redeployment of the device will be managed appropriately.

 MMS Maximises Your Mobility